 Amed Khan is a human rights advocate, political activist, and philanthropist.
-Amed has two decades of experience working in conflict zones and humanitarian relief.
-He is the founder of Elpida Home, an innovative non-profit in Thessaloniki, Greece, which helps Syrian, Iraqi, and Afghan refugees access the humane international protection and dignified essential services they deserve.
-As the Founder and President of the Zaka Khan Foundation, he also invests in reconstruction projects in Iraq and throughout the surrounding region.
+Amed has a vast range of experience working in conflict zones and humanitarian assistance.
+He is the founder of Elpida Home, an innovative non-profit in Thessaloniki, Greece, which has helped thousands of Syrian, Iraqi, and Afghan refugees access the humane international protection and dignified essential services they deserve.
+As the Founder and President of the Zaka Khan Foundation, he supports reconstruction projects in Iraq and throughout the Middle East.

 Amed also seeks to raise awareness about complex emergencies and human rights violations through international campaigns, media appearances, and creative projects.
 He has collaborated with leading musicians and artists on efforts to bring attention to the world’s most vulnerable people.

 Amed held several positions in the United States Government.
 He served as Deputy Director of Administration for the 1992 Presidential transition team.
 As Special Assistant to the U.S. Peace Corps Director, he oversaw policy and administrative matters.
 In 1997, he was Director of Operations for the G-7 Summit of Industrialized Nations.